JosieLesage/website/content/photo/colorado2021/index.md

 ---
-title: Visitng Colorado
+title: Visiting Colorado
-subtitle: "A vacation-time hike at Chatauqa Park in Boulder, CO."
+subtitle: "A summertime vacation trip to Colorado, with stops in Denver, Colorado Springs, and Boulder."
-excerpt: ""
+excerpt: "In summer 2021, I visited Colorado.
+There are so many great plants, rocks, and bugs out there - and many are very different from what I'm used to on the West Coast!"
 date: 2021-07-28
 author: "Josie Lesage"
 featured: true